 Certain foods can negatively affect the development and growth of the fetus.
-Most pregnancy-related diets focus on eating and giving a list of foods such as deli meats, seafood, and caffeinated drinks.
+Most pregnancy-related diets focus on eating and giving a list of foods to avoid such as deli meats, raw seafood, and caffeinated drinks.
 There are, of course, many foods rich in nutrients, including fruit, to eat during pregnancy.
 This article explores the top 15 fruits to eat during pregnancy and why they are good for you.

 What Fruit To Eat During Pregnancy?

 Proper nutrition is important for health.
 Eating nutrient-dense whole foods help your body function properly, supplies you with energy, and reduces your risk of certain diseases.
 On the other hand, eating processed foods with no nutritional value fills you with empty calories and may harm your health.

 Many know that a healthy balanced diet should include whole grains, lean protein, healthy fats, and many fruits and vegetables.
 But is it safe to eat fruit during pregnancy?
 Yes, it is safe, and several types of fruit are most beneficial during pregnancy.
 There are, however, some that should be avoided.